What started out as a song to get party guests to leave is now a Christmas favorite that has come under some scrutiny in recent years.

 At the time it was written, “Baby, It’s Cold Outside” was originally thought to be a rather progressive woman’s song, according to a 2014 Washington Post article.

 In the era of the late-1940s and early-1950s, when this song gained popularity, it wasn’t proper for an unmarried woman to stay the night with a man.
 If she did so, it would most likely cause a scandal.
 The songwriter’s intent was to show that the female wants to stay, but she is also concerned about her reputation, gossip and scandal.
 She lists worries about her sister, brother and aunt as some of those concerns.

 The reason it was viewed as progressive was that she throws caution to the wind, does what she wants, forgets about what people will say and stays anyways.

 As far as becoming a holiday tune, there is no real explanation of why or how this has become a Christmas pop standard, so one can assume it evolved because of its mere mention of cold weather.
 Comet Over Hollywood’s friend Doug Grieve said Dean Martin was the first one to release “Baby, It’s Cold Outside” on a Christmas album, so that could be how it started.
 Despite recent criticism, the song still reached No. 10 on the Billboard Top 200 in 2014 when Idina Menzel and Michael Buble recorded the song.

 Whenever this song comes on the radio, I think of the scenes from “Neptune’s Daughter” — where it’s summer outside — and can’t help being irritated like Ebenezer Scrooge that it wasn’t meant to be a Christmas song.
 However, I know my curmudgeon ways will never get this — or “Once Upon a December” and “My Favorite Things” — taken off of the Christmas playlists.

 This post was updated in Dec.
-2019 to express the ambivalence of the writer towards the argument of this song.
+2019 remove editorializing from the writer and making this purely a historical, research article.